Substra/substra-documentation/docs/source/documentation/backend/index.rst

 redis
     This is an organization-specific message broker to support `Celery`_ tasks. backend-events
-    This component will consume events from the Orchestrator.
+    This component will consume events from the orchestrator.
-    It should be able to access the Orchestrator over gRPC.
+    It should be able to access the orchestrator over gRPC.
     It handles events and triggers appropriate responses such as starting compute tasks.
-    On startup, it will also register the Organization on the Orchestrator. migrations
+    On startup, it will also register the Organization on the orchestrator. migrations
     This Pod is managed by a Job running on chart installation or update to deal with database schema changes.
     This Pod also performs user creation.